lars-t-hansen/moz-sandbox/swat/FUTURE.md

 Tuple types are structurally equivalent.
 Fields are always immutable.

+We can do multiple values now by boxing (if contains references) or transmitting through flat memory (by returning an index for an area or having a dedicated address, which is probably just as well).
+Probably boxing is fine for now to simplify the interaction of multiple-value return with tuples; can optimize later.

 //

 Type imports and exports:

 Suppose type imports must be anonymous and can at most express a hierarchy: